istio-releases/pipeline/README.md

 http://prow.istio.io/?repo=istio-releases%2Fpipeline&type=postsubmit.

-## Kick off a Monthly Release
+## Kick off a Monthly/Snapshot/Patch Release

-Similar to daily releases, a monthly (or LTS/patch) release can be kicked off by sending out a new pull request.
+Similar to daily releases, a monthly (or LTS/snapshot/patch) release can be kicked off by sending out a new pull request.
 As the monthly release parameters are typically determined manually, you can first check out the right release branch (e.g. release-1.1), and modify the parameters directly in [monthly/release_params.sh](https://github.com/istio-releases/pipeline/blob/master/monthly/release_params.sh).